What Household Items Can Get You High: Inhalants, Huffing & Household Products – Visions Treatment Centers

 Solvents

-Solvents are volatile chemicals that vaporize at room temperature.
+Solvents are volatile chemicals that vaporize at room temperature and are commonly used in drug abuse.
 Solvents commonly used as an addictive drug include:

 - Glue